Author: Omar Quaba MA FRCS(Plast)

 Male breast reduction can carry a high satisfaction rate when performed properly.
-As with all cosmetic procedures you should have realistic expectations.
+You should have realistic expectations.
 Minor asymmetry and irregularities are not uncommon.
-You should, however expect to see a significant improvement in the appearance of your chest.
+You should, however, expect to see a significant improvement in the appearance of your chest.

 How do I choose a surgeon?

-There are several good private clinics offering Gynaecomastia surgery in Scotland.
+Several good private clinics are offering Gynaecomastia surgery in Scotland.
 The General Medical Council (GMC) provide useful information for patients considering cosmetic surgery.
 You should make sure that you choose a plastic surgeon who is on the GMC Specialist Register for Plastic Surgery and who is a member of BAPRAS or BAAPS.